Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 A common question is: “Is Power Apps free?”
 The short answer is: it depends on what you want to do.

-Practical tip: before discussing licensing, define the process, the data, and the users.
-That’s what truly determines what you need.
+Before discussing licensing, define the process, the data and the users.
+That is what truly determines what you need.

 Common mistakes to avoid